KaliciaJ/Portfolio/README.md

 ![image](userstory 1.png) ![image](test execution 1.png) ![image](traceability report.png)

-I participated in a project to test an e-commerce site.
+I've participated in a project to test an e-commerce site.
 I tested the functionality and features.

-I gathered business requirements from the project manager, which included user stories, acceptance criteria, functionalities, and expectations for the e-commerce site.
+I've gathered business requirements from the project manager, which included user stories, acceptance criteria, functionalities, and expectations for the e-commerce site.

 **2. End-to-end manual testing in Postman using REST API.**